 Two valuable resources to help check the validity of anyone you are speaking to are:

-If you are considering investing in cryptocurrency then it can a good idea to only use major cryptocurrency exchanges and invest in well-established coins until you are familiar with the market.
+- If you are considering investing in cryptocurrency then it can a good idea to only use well known Australian registered cryptocurrency exchanges and invest in well-established coins until you are familiar with the market.

 How to keep yourself safe from investment scams